SingleDigitIQ/cozylights/README.md

 # todo

-- add erase mode for light brush

-- chat command shortcuts
+- add literally all mods and games with light_source def to optional depends

 - add inventory images for lights and debug lights, make them only available in creative